theoapp/theo-docs/docs/theo-cli/signed_keys.rst

 It will prompt you to insert a pass phrase, memorize it!

-now we need to extract from the private key the public key
+now we need to extract the public key (we will use it with `theo-agent` to verify the signatures)

 ::